Lilias Fraser: 1950s

 After returning to Australia, Fraser made her first documentary, a short which she shot single-handedly on Stradbroke Island, entitled The Beach (1957).
 She travelled to Sydney with the film in search of further employment and eventually sold it to the Australian Broadcasting Commission (ABC – later Australian Broadcasting Corporation).
 She also became a production assistant at the Commonwealth Film Unit (CFU), later Film Australia, headed by Producer-in-Chief Stanley Hawes.

 In 1958 Hawes gave her the job of researching and writing the CFU educational documentary ‘Nests in the Bush.
 In her oral history for the National Film & Sound Archive, Fraser recalls that this was one of the first films the CFU shot in 16mm rather than 35mm and that she wrote the voice over and also edited it, ‘because in those days we did everything.
 Stanley said, "Nobody can make any films unless they learn to edit."'.
-Despite this promising beginning and encouraged by director John Heyer, she left the CFU to enrol in the French national film school, Institut des hautes etudes cinématographiques (IDHEC) in Paris.
+Despite this promising beginning and encouraged by director John Heyer, she left the CFU to enroll in a French national film school, the Institut des hautes etudes cinématographiques (IDHEC) in Paris.

 By this time, Fraser had met her future husband Norman Castle, who resigned from his job in the public service and followed her to France.
 There she became involved with Le Groupe des Trente, a new-wave attempt by Alain Resnais, Jean-Luc Godard and others to revive documentary.

 1960s

-By 1960, having run into Stanley Hawes in Paris, Fraser was back at the Commonwealth Film Unit where she co-produced the documentary Children’s Theatre (1961) and then moved into directing, becoming literally one of a handful of women to direct films in Australia at that time.
+By 1960, having run into Stanley Hawes in Paris, Fraser was back at the Commonwealth Film Unit where she co-produced the documentary Children’s Theatre (1961) and then moved into directing, becoming one of a handful of women to direct films in Australia at that time.

 In February 1961, Fraser, by then pregnant with her daughter Claudia, married Castle and they began making films together, sometimes taking first one and then two children with them on location.
 Castle acted as producer and promoter while Fraser wrote, directed and edited.
 In her oral history for the National Film & Sound Archive, she recalls that on occasion she did some of the photography herself, most notably for Waterbirds of the Inland (1965), positioned in a bird hide at Lake Narran, far northwest NSW, resting her camera on her pregnant belly.
 Not surprisingly, her youngest daughter, Jane Castle, born in 1964, became the second woman to be accredited by the Australian Cinematographers Society.